prebid/prebid.github.io/prebid-mobile/targeting-params-android.md

 ```

-## Pass Custom Keywords
+## Custom Keywords

-Custom keywords are used to attach arbitrary key-value pairs to the ad call.
-These are used for adding users to segments
+Custom keywords are used to attach arbitrary key/value pairs to the ad call.
+Use key/value pairs to add users to segments, as shown here:
-On PBM, custom keywords are passed on as below:

 ```
 TargetingParams.setUserTargeting("foo", "bar");
 TargetingParams.setUserTargeting("foo", "bay");
 ```
-will result in the request json body constructed as
+This will result in the following request JSON body construct:

 ```
 "user" : {